Skip to Content

 • When ready to plant your new jade cuttings, fill a pot with regular potting soil and slice the bottom off each cutting.

-• You can then place it into one of the drainage holes that have been made in the pot and pack some soil around its roots.
+• You can then place it into one of the drainage holes made in the pot and pack some soil around its roots.
 Water it well after planting and place it to get indirect sunlight.

 Once your jade plant cuttings have become established and are growing well, they will need to be repotted every 18 months or so (if you see new shoots coming from the center of the leaves, it is time to transplant them again).
 Use a pot with drainage holes and fill it with regular potting soil.